Enhanced Tribal Benefit

 Enhanced Monthly Support

-Low-income consumers who qualify for enhanced Lifeline support can receive a discount of up to $25 per month in addition to the standard federal benefit of up to $9.25 if they live on Tribal lands.
+Lifeline is a federal benefit that lowers the monthly cost of phone, internet, or bundled services.
+Low-income consumers who qualify for enhanced Lifeline support and live on Tribal lands can receive a discount of up to $25 per month in addition to the standard federal benefit of up to $9.25 per month.

 Service providers must pass the full Tribal lands support amount through to the subscriber.

-Link Up assistance provides a 100% reduction (up to $100) of the charge for starting telecommunications service at a Tribal Lifeline subscriber’s primary residence.
+Link Up assistance provides a discount of up to $100 off the customary charge for the initial set up of voice only service at a Tribal Lifeline subscriber’s primary residence.
 Link Up is available to subscribers who reside on Tribal lands and use a facilities-based service provider that receives High Cost program support.
 Link Up is a one-time benefit per address; subscribers can request Link Up once for each change of primary residential address.

 For service initiation charges of up to $200, Link Up also provides a deferred, no-interest payment plan to the subscriber for up to one year.

-Before providing Link Up to the subscriber, check the National Lifeline Accountability Database (NLAD) to confirm whether they have previously received a Link Up benefit at their address.
+Before providing Link Up to the consumer, service providers must check the National Lifeline Accountability Database (NLAD) to confirm whether the consumer previously received a Link Up benefit at their address.

-For a nationwide map showing all Tribal lands eligible for enhanced Lifeline support go to:
+For a nationwide map showing all Tribal lands eligible for enhanced Lifeline support, view the Eligible Tribal Lands for the Lifeline program map and the shapefile of Tribal lands.

 Lifeline provides Tribal partners with access to the National Verifier to help consumers submit online Lifeline applications, upload eligibility or other documentation (as needed), and track the status of applications.